OpenGenus/cosmos/README.md

 [Check out our current maintainers](https://github.com/OpenGenus/cosmos/wiki/maintainers)

-Let us know that you would like to be a maintainer in the Slack channel *#algorithms* and we will review and add you upon subsequent contributions.
+Let us know that you would like to be a maintainer in the Slack channel *#algorithms* and we will review and add you to subsequent contributions.
 [Join us at Slack](http://slack.opengenus.org/).

 # Contributions

 The success of our vision to bring knowledge offline depends on you.
 Even a small contribution helps.
 All forms of contributions are highly welcomed and valued.

-When you contribute, your name with a link (if available) is added to our [contributors list](https://github.com/OpenGenus/cosmos/wiki/contributors).
+When you contribute, your name with a link (if available) is added to our [list of contributors](https://github.com/OpenGenus/cosmos/wiki/contributors).

 If contributing code, please refer to the available [style guides](/guides/coding_style).